COO vs CFO: Understanding the Distinct Roles and Responsibilities

 Strategic Leadership

-Beyond financial management, the CFO plays a strategic leadership role within the organization.
-They provide financial insights and guidance to the CEO and the board of directors, influencing key business decisions.
-The CFO’s strategic input is vital for mergers and acquisitions, market expansion, and other growth initiatives.
+Beyond financial management, the CFO provides strategic input to the CEO and board, particularly on mergers and acquisitions, market expansion and other growth initiatives.

 Technological Integration